 HPI Check – The Ultimate Guide

 Thinking about buying a used car and need to check its history?
 You’ll probably have seen an HPI Check recommended in every guide you’ve looked at.
-And possibly you’ve seen tips on getting an alternative to an Official HPI Check for less, or even for free.
+Possibly you’ve seen tips on getting an alternative to an Official HPI Check for less, or even for free.

 The HPI Check explained:

 - What is an HPI Check?

 - What does an HPI Check tell you about a car?

 - What is in an HPI Check report?

 - How can I get a free HPI Check?